GLStephen/flutter-atlanta-codespace-demo/README.md

 ### not a flutter talk

 * Delivering Value
-* With Some Flutter along the way...
+* With Some Code Along the Way...
+* In Dart
+* ... and Flutter

 ### my key responsibilities